SOUND FOUNTAIN

 The VTA will generally vary when playing a record which is not completely flat or is warped.

-If there is continuous variation in arm movement (up and down and/or swinging excessively) when playing a perfectly pressed Lp, than it could well be that the arm is too heavy for your cartridge.
+If there is continuous variation in arm movement (up and down and/or swinging excessively) when playing a perfectly pressed LP, than it could well be that the arm is too heavy for your cartridge.
 Your cartridge has probably a high compliance and needs a lighter arm.
 Check the parameters of arm and cartridge.
+See:

 CHOOSE THE VTA WITH WHICH ALL RECORDS SOUND GOOD

-If the platter is very high it can be necessary to add an extra base plate In case the arm does not allow varying the height at the pivot, you can put a wedge between cartridge and head shell
+If the platter is very high it can be necessary to add an extra base plate In case the arm does not allow varying the height at the pivot, you can put a wedge between cartridge and head shell.

 IMPORTANT: Some audiophiles add a small wedge when they think it necessary to adjust the VTA in specific cases.
 Placing a wedge can help in rare cases.
 But placing a plate, piece of rubber, felt, or whatever material you choose (as is sometimes advised by so called knowledgeable audiophiles) in between cartridge and headshell should not be done.
 It provides a "loose" contact between cartridge and headshell.